Permian Basin Petroleum Museum: Mineral Gallery

-This gallery contains rare and intriguing gemstones and geodes.
+This gallery contains rare gemstones and geodes.

 Abell Family Gallery

 This gallery contains both Abell family history and artifacts, as well as Tim Lovell's exhibit of paintings of fourteen Permian Basin historical scenes.

 Chaparral Cars Gallery

 This Chaparral Gallery Exhibit contains seven race cars built by Jim Hall and Hap Sharp of Chaparral Cars, as well as a prototype Corvette tested by Jim Hall for Chevrolet Engineering.
 In 1962, Chaparral Cars was founded by the pair of American F1 drivers in Midland, Texas.
 Out of their small, Texas shop, the two pioneered the use of aerodynamics in motorsports with their movable wing and active and passive ground-effect designs.
 This includes the Chaparral 2J, an ultra high downforce fan car built for the 1970 Can-Am series that was banned by FIA officials following its success.
 The museum drives one of these racing cars in front of the museum about every other month to maintain their running and driving conditions.
 Below is a list of the displayed race cars: